 Air Pressure Testing – Air leakage testing – Air tightness testing

-We provide a domestic Air Pressure Testing service for compliance with Building Regulations in England and Wales ( L1A ).
-We offer a free advice helpline to our experts and a re-tests at reduced prices – all to ensure that you pass with a mimimum of fuss.
+We offer a free advice helpline to our experts and a re-tests at reduced prices – all to ensure that you pass with a minimum of fuss.
 Our aim is to offer you a quality service and provide you with the best results.
-We will discuss your requirements and determine the best couse of action – saving you money and ensuring you always have the best service.
+We will discuss your requirements and determine the best course of action – saving you money and ensuring you always have the best service.
 We will do everything that we can to get you a pass.
 Those who tend to fail are those who did not seek advice – or builders who left it too late and missed leakage paths that are difficult to fix later.
 Those builders who always pass are those who are familiar with air leakage , who we have worked with before and who know what they can can achieve and know how to seal a dwelling .
 Call 01634 799115 for free advice or a quotation Early intervention ensures good results – don’t leave it too late, our advice is free.
 For free advice and a hot quote call 01634 799115

 Air Pressure Testing – Air leakage testing – Air tightness testing